 The Oxford Reading Tree has been developed to teach children to read in finely graded, progressive steps.
 It is used in 80% of UK primary schools and in many international schools.
 The stories have been written using a mix of high frequency and phonic words which can be blended and sounded out.
 Children can readily identify with the characters Kipper, Biff and Chip and the stories often have a surprise ending.

-I am able to facilitate guided group reading because we have seven copies of each reading book.
+We are able to facilitate guided group reading because we have seven copies of each reading book.
 Here, "Links to Literacy" is extremely well resourced.
-We also have multiple copies of easy-to-read poetry books and factual books.
+We also have multiple copies of easy-to-read poetry books and non-fictionl books.

 There are different activities, games and comprehension activities designed around the books which are completed in the class and as part of homework.

 Synthetic Phonics Schemes

 We use an amusing and child-centered approach to teaching phonics.
 With actions and activities for each of the 42 letter sounds, we find that such a multi-sensory method is very motivating for our younger students.
 This scheme is also supplemented where relevant with other schemes too as well as resources and games we make ourselves.

 In addition, a large collection of big books, cards, finger phonic books, workbooks and photocopiable sheets from these schemes are useful.